leongersing/ruby_buddha_ios_blog_source/readme.md

 fantastic.

-Jump back to our DetailView.xib file and connect the new properties to our controls and wire the button's touchUpInside event to our save Method.
+Jump back to our DetailView.xib file and connect the new properties to our controls and wire the save button's touchUpInside event to our save Method.

 If you're unfamiliar with the concept of making connections in IB, I recommend the excellent [Interface Builder User Guide](http://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/IB_UserGuide/Introduction/Introduction.html) from Apple.